-So the surrounding glass traps the sun’s energy.
-Therefore making it warm inside.
-I mean even while outside the temperature may be much colder.
-This same effect happens every day on the Earth.
-Gases within the atmosphere act like glass.
-Then they are trapping in the sun’s heat.
+Inside commercial greenhouses filled with plants, the surrounding glass traps the sun’s energy, therefore making it warm inside even while the outdoor temperature may be much colder.
+This same effect happens every day on Earth.
+Gases within the atmosphere act like glass and trap the sun’s heat.
 These gases include water vapor, carbon dioxide, methane, nitrous oxide, ozone, and chlorofluorocarbons (CFCs).

-Just like any other planet, the Earth absorbs the sun’s heat.
-It also radiates it back towards space.
-Then greenhouse gases counteract that heat loss, trapping heat.
+Just like any other planet, the Earth absorbs the sun’s heat and radiates it back towards space.
+Then the greenhouse gases counteract that heat loss, trapping heat.
 It then reflects it back towards the Earth.
 The more greenhouse gases in the atmosphere, the more heat that is trapped.
 The less the amount of greenhouse gases, the less heat that is trapped.
 Earth has just the right amount to help life flourish.

 Each greenhouse gas has its own important role in trapping the sun’s heat, the most significant of which is water vapor.
 On a clear day, water vapor can comprise 60 to 70 percent of the greenhouse effect.
-Next in line, carbon dioxide contributes an additional 25 percent.
+Next is carbon dioxide which contributes an additional 25 percent.
 Some gases trap solar radiation from the sun better than others.
-For example, while man-made CFCs are one of the least plentiful gases.
-Therefore they actually have a greater relative impact than many others.
+For example, while man-made CFCs are one of the least plentiful gases, they actually have a greater relative impact than many others.